OpenTechSchool/html-css-beginners/core/berlin-underground.md

 over to their repository and merge them automatically.

-If you see "Oops! master  is already up-to-date.." then it probably means that you still need to `push` your changes to GitHub.
+If you see "Oops! master  is already up-to-date.." then it probably means that you still need to `push` your local changes to GitHub.

 Otherwise, make sure your coach is on the left and your repository is on the right.
 Then fill out a friendly comment and click `Send pull